 Seven kinds of waste (Muda)

 The presence of all these waste factors forces companies to compensate, causing even more waste!
-It can create a loop where customers, having once experienced a delay, change their order patterns, in turn skewing a company’s upcoming delivery plans, that can end up with forced overtime or - worse still - forced downtime.
+It can create a loop where customers, having once experienced a delay, change their order patterns, in turn skewing a company’s upcoming delivery plans, which can end up with forced overtime or - worse still - forced downtime.

 Why is process unevenness bad?

 All Lean/Six Sigma improvement efforts start with standardization and optimization of the process, as its variability leads to defects and quality drop - changes that directly affect the value delivered to the customer.

 Reasons for process unevenness are plentiful: team members might have various ways of working, machines may have different operations and outputs, even the way a team gathers analytical data and reports on results can differ from person to person!
 Looking at process inconsistencies can help you better understand your team’s behavior and ways of working.

 By definition, a Six Sigma optimized process is one with variability reduced to the point where the expected output isn’t achieved only 3.4 times out of 1000000 executions.
 Being able to deliver on customer expectations with a success rate this high (quasi “zero-defects”) is the chief selling point of Six Sigma.
 The method is sometimes summarized with the following Breakthrough equation:

 Did you know?

 Kanban Tool® boards generate a Cumulative Flow Diagram for you automatically!
 Try the service for yourself to save time and reduce waste in no time.

 A histogram will show where exactly to focus your efforts.
 As the 80/20 Pareto principle stipulates, 20% of issues cause 80% of the problems found in management and quality control.
 By identifying the exact causes that need addressing, you are likely to significantly increase the impact of your improvement efforts.